Everyone can feel that something in the world is colder than it should be.

 Humans are different.

 Humans exist inside time.
-Orientation unfolds gradually.
+Direction unfolds gradually.
 A person can drift, correct, wander, and turn again.
 The vector is never fixed while the window is open.

 That is why mortality is mercy.
 Not because death is good, but because death is the boundary that gives each moment its weight.
 If the window never closed, choice would lose its meaning.
 An infinite rotation window is the same as no decision at all.
 Endless wandering.
 No arrival.
 No homecoming.